ufal/flexipipe/README.md

   - Language-specific models often perform better (e.g., `bert-base-german-cased` for German)

 **Vocabulary Options**:
-- `--vocab`: JSON vocabulary file for tuning to local corpus
+- `--vocab`: JSON vocabulary file(s) for tuning to local corpus
   - Format: `{"word": {"upos": "...", "xpos": "...", "feats": "...", "lemma": "..."}, "word:xpos": {"lemma": "..."}}`
   - Automatically merged with model vocabulary (external vocab overrides model vocab)
+  - **Multiple vocab files supported**: Specify multiple files (e.g., `--vocab general.json local.json`)
+    - Later files override earlier ones for the same words
+    - All analyses are preserved, but later vocab files get higher priority for sorting
 - `--vocab-priority`: Give vocabulary priority over model predictions for all tasks (UPOS/XPOS/FEATS/LEMMA)
   - Useful for tuning to local corpus without retraining
   - When enabled: vocabulary checked first, model predictions as fallback
   - When disabled: model predictions first, vocabulary as fallback
+- `--confidence-threshold`: Confidence threshold for confidence-based blending (default: 0.7)
+  - If model confidence < threshold, use vocabulary predictions instead
+  - Helps with OOV words and domain-specific terms where model is uncertain
+  - Works automatically when `--vocab` is provided (no need for `--vocab-priority`)
+  - Example: If model predicts UPOS with 0.5 confidence, vocabulary prediction is used if available

 **Annotation Options**:
 - `--respect-existing`: Preserve existing annotations in input (default: True)